lacucinadimica/lacucinadimica.github.io/content/Kitchen/RecipeIndex/MasaSablee.md

 - 150 grams room temperature unsalted butter
 - 100 grams powdered sugar (if you don't have it, granulated white sugar works too)
 - 1 egg
-- 250 grams all purpose flour
+- 250 grams all-purpose flour
 - A pinch of salt
 - A splash of vanilla extract or the zest of a lemon.
 <img src="StrawberryPie.jpeg" alt="Recipe Image" width = "300" height = "auto" style="margin:10px" align = "right">